Ariadne (empress): Empress of Zeno

-In 476, both Illus and Armatus defected to the side of Zeno In August, Zeno besieged Constantinople.
-The leader of the Pannonian Goths, Theodoric the Amal (later known as Theodoric the Great) had allied to Zeno.
+In 476, both Illus and Armatus defected to the side of Zeno.
+In August, Zeno besieged Constantinople.
+The leader of the Pannonian Goths, Theodoric the Amal (later known as Theodoric the Great) had allied with Zeno.
 Theodoric would have attacked Basiliscus and his Thracian Goth foederati led by Theodoric Strabo, receiving, in exchange, the title of magister militum held by Strabo and the payments previously given to the Thracian Goths.
 It has been suggested that Constantinople was defenseless during Zeno's siege because the Magister Militum Strabo had moved north to counter this menace.
 The Senate opened the gates of the city to the Isaurian, allowing the deposed emperor to resume the throne.
 Ariadne was still empress.

 In 479, Ariadne came into conflict with her husband over the fate of her mother.
 Verina had attempted to assassinate Illus and had become his prisoner.
-She had supported the revolt of her other son-on-law Marcian even during her captivity.
-Ariadne endeavoured to obtain her release, first from Zeno, and then from Illus, to whom the emperor referred her.
+She had supported the revolt of her other son-in-law Marcian even during her captivity.
+Ariadne attempted to obtain her release, first from Zeno, and then from Illus, to whom the emperor referred her.
 Illus not only refused her request, but charged her with wishing to place another person on her husband's throne.
-This irritated her; and she, like her mother, attempted to assassinate Illus, a move which appeared to be supported by Zeno.
-Jordanes ascribes her hatred to another cause: he says that Illus had infused jealous suspicions into Zeno's mind which had led Zeno to attempt her life, and that her knowledge of these things stimulated her to revenge.
+This irritated her, and she, like her mother, attempted to assassinate Illus, a move which appeared to be supported by Zeno.
+Jordanes ascribes her hatred to another cause: he says that Illus had infused jealous suspicions into Zeno's mind which had led Zeno to attempt her life, and that her knowledge of these things drove her to revenge.
 The assassin whom she employed failed to kill Illus, but cut off his ear in the attempt.
 The assassin was taken, and Zeno, who appears to have been privy to the affair, was unable to prevent his execution.

 The affair does not seem to have had long-term effects in their marriage.
-She remained married to Zeno to his death on 9 April 491.
+She remained married to Zeno until his death on 9 April 491.

-Marriage to Anastasius I
+Empress of Anastasius I

-The widowed augusta was able to choose Zeno's successor for the throne and a second husband for herself in the person of Anastasius, a palace official (silentiarius), whom she preferred to Longinus, Zeno's brother.
+The widowed Augusta was able to choose Zeno's successor for the throne and a second husband for herself in the person of Anastasius, a palace official (silentiarius), whom she preferred to Zeno's brother Longinus.
 Anastasius was proclaimed emperor on 11 April and they were married on 20 May.
-Their marriage remained childless.
+Anastasius was in his sixties at the time of their marriage and the couple were childless.

 She died in Constantinople in 515 and was buried in the Church of the Holy Apostles.
 Anastasius was buried beside her in 518.